I saw a blog post last week about writing dates on resumes.

 Chill on the ATS Paranoia

-Ask yourself if it’s likely that parsing software would be written to compensate for what you’re worried about, such as how to present dates.
-If it is, then relax and move on with your job search.
+Ask yourself if the parser would likely compensate for what you’re worried about — such as dates.
+If yes, then relax and move on with your job search.

 Image Courtesy of Toa Heftiba